TFL history

 Then came Week 13, when a battle between two longtime TFL rivals, Bagdad and Limerick, became The Greatest Game In TFL History.
 The Newts got 43 points from Randall Cunningham on Thanksgiving Day, but the Loons would rally for a 98-74 victory that rewrote the record books.
 The Loons set a TFL record for points in a game; the Newts were the highest-scoring losers in TFL history; and the combined point total was another record.

-The first documented mention of the coveted triple crown came in the Nov.
+The first documented mention of the coveted Triple Crown came in the Nov.
 12, 1997 issue of TFL Today.
 The triple crown, in TFL lore, is winning the regular-season title, the points-scoring title and the Sweeney Bowl in the same season.

-In 1997, Dugway was 9-2 and had scored 49 more points than its closest competition for the points-scoring race.With three weeks to play, it appeared the Tubes had two jewels of the crown locked up.
+In 1997, Dugway was 9-2 and had scored 49 more points than its closest competition for the points-scoring race.
+With only three weeks remaining in the regular season, it appeared the Tubes had two jewels of the crown locked up.
 Not since Bagdad in 1992 had a team been that close.

 In 1998, East Hartford flirted with the triple crown, winning two of the three and just missing out on points scored.